 Drawing pictures, filling in coloring books, or even creating your own “stained glass” art with crayons and wax paper are all fun and creative projects for your little ones!
 If your older kids are totally over coloring books, then it’s time to find an alternative project to do with crayons.

 One of the easiest projects is to melt crayons on a canvas!
 You don’t have to buy a new box of crayons for this one.
 It’s a great way to put all of those half-broken ones to good use.
 The kids can choose what colors they want to line up next to each other.
 Then just hot glue them to the canvas.
 Once everything is in place, hand your child the blow dryer and let them melt the crayons themselves.
 Watch as it turns into a blend of colors streaming down the canvas, let it dry, and then hang it up in their room!

 Have you listened to my podcast?
 Check out The Mom Confidential!

 The first Crayola crayon box sold for a nickel.

 Chances are over the years you’ve bought a few (or tons!) of fun and easy ready-to-make projects for your kids.
 Maybe it was something as simple as a build-your-own friendship bracelet kit or as complicated as the STEM-focused crafts from KiwiCo.
 Now is the time to pull them out of the closet and get started!

 The directions are always easy to follow, require minimal mom supervision and teach your kids fun skills like braiding, numbers, colors, or even science.
 It’s a win-win!

-Fostering creativity won’t just increase your child’s chances of becoming the next Picasso.
-You’re also helping him develop mentally, socially and emotionally.
+Fostering creativity helps kids develop mentally, socially, and emotionally.
 Creating art may also boost young children’s ability to analyze and problem-solve.